vasanthii12/multilingual-faq/README.md

 3. Commit your changes (`git commit -m 'feat: Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Commit Message Convention

-- `feat`: New feature
-- `fix`: Bug fix
-- `docs`: Documentation only changes
-- `style`: Changes that do not affect the meaning of the code
-- `refactor`: Code change that neither fixes a bug nor adds a feature
-- `test`: Adding missing tests
-- `chore`: Changes to the build process or auxiliary tools

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.